Monday, November 25, 2024

 My house.
 This is the oldest picture I have of the house from the late 1970s.

 I loved this house on sight.
 It was about a hundred years old when I bought it and was in good shape, solid, built of first cut timber with shiplap on all the interior walls which was so hard you couldn't hammer a nail into it, had to drill a little hole first; three bedrooms, two baths, 10’ ceilings, 10” baseboards, lots of windows with diamond mullions, deep eaves, hardwood floors; the plumbing was old and Marc spent many years under the house repairing broken pipes, the wiring was inadequate such that in one part of the house if too many things were on I would blow the breaker when I tried to vacuum, and drafty with no insulation.
 After the first winter or two we put insulation in the attic.
 But I loved that 1,250 square foot house.
-It sheltered us, we raised our two children in that house, we operated our studio out of the two car garage.
+We got married in that house, it sheltered us, we raised our two children in that house, we operated our studio out of the two car garage.

 We finally sold it in 2014 for many reasons…nearly 40 years of living hand to mouth on an artist’s income was not good for an old house that needed more attention than we could afford, the ignored inner city neighborhood was getting gentrified and property taxes were becoming unaffordable, the new people moving in felt us long time residents were bringing their property values down, and we basically had been living and working under the radar of the city and the neighborhood was coming under the scrutiny of city inspectors with all the new construction…but those of you who have been reading here for a long time know how hard it was for me to let go of it even though we were spending less and less time here.
 We had moved out to the house we're in now, coming in only three days a week to work in the studio when we had work.